DVB-H: Service launches

 In Finland, the license to operate a DVB-H network was awarded to Digita, but the service was closed in March 2012.
 In May 2006 they announced that they had signed a contract with Nokia to use its DVB-H platform for the service.
 The network was supposed to be launched on 1 December 2006, but disagreements regarding copyrights of the broadcast material have stalled the launch.
 Among the services available will be Voice TV and Kiss digital radio.
 Initially the network should cover 25% of the population with coverage area Helsinki, Oulu and Turku.
 Mobiili-TV started commercial services on 10 May 2007.
 The service was ended on 5.3.2012 due to lack of subscribers.
 Network operator Digita was granted to upgrade old DVB-H transmitters to next generation DVB-T2Lite technology which has ability to carry HD, SD and mobile-size picture for TV sets, laptops, pocket-PCs, mobile phones etc. simultaneously.

 In India, Indian public broadcaster Prasar Bharti (also known as DD for Doordarshan) started DVB-H trials in various metropolitan areas to test the reception quality of the broadcast coverage.
 Moreover, DD is currently broadcasting 8 channels in the New Delhi.

 In Italy, 3 Italia and Reti Radiotelevisive Digitali launched nationwide services in May 2006 (technology used), both Telecom Italia Mobile (TIM) and Mediaset in June 2006, Vodafone in December 2006.
 DVB OSF was the adopted security standard in this country.
 Since June 2008, 3 Italia has made some channels free on Dvb-h for all the users.

-In Singapore, M1, StarHub, Singtel and Mediacorp launches for Beijing Olympics a nationwide DVB-H pilot adopting OMA BCAST SmartCard profile.
+In Singapore, DVB-H was first used for a live demonstration at a Nokia event in June 2004, where it carried Channel News Asia, being the first in the Asia Pacific region to use the technology.
+DVB-H was demonstrated again for the BroadcastAsia event in April 2005.
+In August 2008, M1, StarHub, Singtel and Mediacorp jointly conducted a consumer DVB-H trial which lasted three months and limited to 300 customers from the three telco companies.
+The trial carried six channels.

 In the Philippines, SMART had launched its Mobile TV services, called MyTV.
 It is only available on the Nokia N92 and N77 mobile phone due to incompatibility of the current system with other security technologies such as DVB OSF, the one supported by all other handset manufacturers.
 However, with transition to OMA SmartCard Profile, it is yet to be available on other mobile phones models.
 This transition is not foreseen by end of 2008.